DHBW-Mailflow/mailserver/README.md

 </details>

-- `BaseCLIPrompt`: Represents a base command line interface that implements the Server interface.
+- `BaseCLIPrompt`: Represents a base command line interface that implements the Server interface and provides reusable functionality for other CLIPrompts
-- `MainCLIPrompt`: Represents the main command line interface that extends the BaseCLIPrompt.
+- `MainCLIPrompt`: Represents the main command line interface which is the CLI-Entrypoint to this application.